idnow/de.idnow.ios.sdk.spm/README.md

 ## How to deal with errors

-* For E102 it is recommended to create another ident, and restart the process with the new ident code.
+* For E102 it is recommended to create another ident and restart the process with the new ident code.
 * For E103 it is recommended to show a screen to the user with the message that they have submitted all info needed and that they should wait for the final result.
 * For E170 it is recommended to notify the user that the ident process timed out or was started on a different device and ask them to try again.
 * For all other error codes it is recommended to show a generic error for the user and ask them to try again by restarting the process.